rexrainbow/phaser3-rex-notes/docs/docs/ui-dialog.md

 - `background` : [Game object of background](ui-basesizer.md#background), optional.
 This background game object will be resized to fit the size of dialog.
 - `title` : Game object of title, optional.
 - `toolbar` : Array of Game objects for toolbar-buttons group which arranged from left to right, optional.
+    - `[]` : Assign an empty array if user will add button later.
+- `toolbarBackground` : [Game object of toolbar buttons background](ui-basesizer.md#background), optional.
+This background game object will be resized to fit the size of dialog.
 - `leftToolbar` : Array of Game objects for left-toolbar-buttons group which arranged from left to right, optional.
+    - `[]` : Assign an empty array if user will add button later.
+- `leftToolbarBackground` : [Game object of leftToolbar buttons background](ui-basesizer.md#background), optional.
+This background game object will be resized to fit the size of dialog.
 - `content` : Game object of content, optional.
 - `description` : Game object of description, optional.
 - `choices` : Array of Game objects for choice-buttons group which arranged from top to bottom, optional.
+    - `[]` : Assign an empty array if user will add button later.
+- `choicesBackground` : [Game object of choices buttons background](ui-basesizer.md#background), optional.
+This background game object will be resized to fit the size of dialog.
+- `choicesType` : Type/behavior of choice buttons.
+    - `undefined` : No extra behavior, default value.
+    - `'checkboxes'` : Set these buttons to checkboxes.
+    - `'radio'` : Set these buttons to radio.
 - `actions` : Array of Game objects for action-buttons group which arranged from left to right, optional.
+    - `[]` : Assign an empty array if user will add button later.
+- `choicesBackground` : [Game object of choices buttons background](ui-basesizer.md#background), optional.
+This background game object will be resized to fit the size of dialog.
 - `space` : Pads spaces
     - `space.left`, `space.right`, `space.top`, `space.bottom` : Space of bounds.
     - `space.title` : Space between title game object and below game object.